 Nalgene’s classic design hasn’t changed in decades, and for good reason.
-This impact-resistant bottle features a screw-on cap that won’t leak, and won’t roll off the side of a mountain, making it the ideal hydration partner while hiking, backpacking, or walking around town.
+This impact-resistant bottle features an anchored screw-on cap that won’t leak and won’t roll off the side of a mountain, making it the ideal hydration partner while hiking, backpacking, or walking around town.
 Stuff ice into the wide mouth if you want your water chilled, and use the measurements on the side when cooking at camp or filtering water in the backcountry.

 What problem does it solve?